FRENCH 1010 – 2320

 - We encourage students to share books.
 For instance, if you are in the in the 9:00 am section of FREN 1010 and have a friend in the 11:00 am section, consider sharing your textbook.
 However, note that access codes for online work cannot be shared.

-Students will complete a variety of types of assessment in each course and will collect, present evidence of, and reflect on their learning and progress in French in an individual ePortfolio.
-In addition to the student ePortfolio, components of the grade, depending on the specific course, may include online quizzes, formal and informal writing tasks, unit tests and/or integrated target tasks, an oral exam, a final written exam or a final integrated performance project/assessment, daily homework (including assignments completed online), and the quality of the student’s performance and engagement in class.
+Students will complete a variety of types of assessment activities in each course and will collect, present evidence of, and reflect on their learning and progress in French in an individual ePortfolio.
+In addition to the student ePortfolio, components of the grade, depending on the specific course, may include online quizzes, formal and informal writing tasks, unit tests and/or integrated target tasks, an oral exam and a final written exam or a final integrated performance project/assessment, daily homework (including assignments completed online), attendance and the quality of the student’s engagement in class.

-In the elementary and intermediate sequence (FREN 1010-2320), students must earn a final course grade of C or better in order to proceed to the next course in the sequence.
+In the elementary and intermediate sequence (FREN 1010-2020), students must earn a final course grade of C or better in order to proceed to the next course in the sequence.
 Students who do not earn a C or better in one of these courses may not enroll in the next course without presenting evidence of significant additional preparation to do so to the Language Program Director.
-Students with low passing grades (C- to D-), or a grade of GC in Fall 2020, should consult the Language Program Director, Karen James (firstname.lastname@example.org), at the end of the semester to discuss their plans for review and remedial preparation and how they will document that preparation before they may enroll in the subsequent course.
+Students with low passing grades (C- to D-), should consult the Language Program Director, Karen James (email@example.com), at the end of the semester to discuss their plans for review and remedial preparation and how they will document that preparation before they may enroll in the subsequent course.